- Docs

 Child Sites provide full separation of users, data, and settings across environments.
 Each Child Site operates as an independent site with its own users, policies, authentication configuration, and logs.
 This model is used when environments must remain isolated for operational, regional, or compliance reasons.

 Partners represent external organizations that collaborate with your site.
 Each Partner contains its own users and automated accounts, all confined to a dedicated area of the site.
-This allows external organizations to manage their own users and credentials within strict boundaries, without exposing internal users, data, or settings.
+This lets external organizations manage their own users and credentials within strict boundaries, without exposing internal users, data, or settings.

 Groups and Access Control